astorDev/nist/errors/101/index.md

 Content-Type: application/json
 ```

-Of course, that response is hardly useful for another app since it's in a text format and can not be adequately deserialized.
-Besides the fact, that the response shows exception details which could cause security issues, so is not shown in a production environment.
+Of course, that response is hardly useful for another service since it's in a text format and can not be adequately deserialized.
+Besides, the response shows exception details which could cause security issues, therefore the response will not be shown in a production environment.
 Gladly, a much better response is just one line away.

 ## Utilizing Problem Details